 A permanent record of all the student's courses, credits and grades earned is kept in the Office of the Registrar.
 The student should maintain a record of courses, credits and grades each term and check from time to time to see that this record agrees with the University version.
 The official record may also help the student determine eligibility for any activity that requires meeting specific scholastic standards.
-Copies of the transcript are available to the student upon written request and advance payment, as determined per copy.
+Copies of the transcript are available to the student.